Information and Support for Maternity Professionals

 A non-invasive prenatal blood test (NIPT) is currently being offered privately to women and can give around a 99% accurate indication of whether a baby has Down’s syndrome.
 At present, a further diagnostic test (amniocentesis or CVS) would be necessary to give a reliable positive result.
 You can read further information about NIPT by Public Health England here.

 If you or a woman you are supporting require support around making decisions, you can speak to one of our information officers by ringing our helpline on 0333 1212 300.

-If you are supporting women who have had a prenatal diagnosis and have decided to continue with her pregnancy, then you might be interested in our booklet Continuing Pregnancy with a Diagnosis of Down’s Syndrome.
+If you are supporting women who have had a prenatal diagnosis and have decided to continue with her pregnancy, then you might be interested in our booklet Looking Forward To Your Baby.

 If you are supporting new parents, please let them know that we can provide them with a new parent pack and that we are here to listen and to answer their questions.
 If they join the DSA, they will get their first year of membership for free.

 There is also a PCHR insert for babies born with Down’s syndrome which contains extra information including specific growth and weight charts, information about child development and a schedule of recommended health checks.
 You can access more information on the Down Syndrome Medical Interest Group (DSMIG) website or you can obtain a hardcopy from us (0333 1212 300).